ben-dennenboom/snake/PROMPT_LOG.md

 - Tested production build locally
 - Ready for deployment to web servers

+## Version Control Guidelines

+**Prompt:**
+> Ok, lets stop with committing after every change.
+Only commit when asked.

+**Response Summary:**
+- Changed version control approach:
+  - Will only commit changes when explicitly requested
+  - No automatic commits after each change
+  - Keeping changes staged until commit is requested

+## Retro Style Implementation

+**Prompt:**
+> Ok, I like the gameplays as is, lets keep that.
+But I want to make it a more retro game.
+Do you know what the design style is of the Nokia 5110 screen?

+**Response Summary:**
+- Identified Nokia 5110 display characteristics:
+  - Monochrome display (black on greenish-gray)
+  - Low resolution (84x48 pixels)
+  - Visible pixel grid
+  - No anti-aliasing or gradients
+  - Sharp, blocky aesthetics
+  - Binary pixel states (on/off only)

+## Remove Pixel Grid Effect

+**Prompt:**
+> Remove the Add a pixel grid effect on the game

+**Response Summary:**
+- Removed pixel grid effect from the game:
+  - Deleted grid drawing code
+  - Removed grid-related properties
+  - Cleaned up initialization and cleanup code
+  - Maintained core Nokia 5110 styling

+## Consistent Button Styling

+**Prompt:**
+> Make the start button on the first screen the same style as the return to menu button

+**Response Summary:**
+- Updated menu screen UI to match Nokia 5110 style:
+  - Restyled start button to match return button
+  - Updated title and score text with monospace font
+  - Applied consistent color scheme
+  - Added hover effects matching game over screen
+  - Maintained button dimensions and positioning

+## Color Scheme Verification

+**Prompt:**
+> In the start screen, use the same color of text as on the game scene

+**Response Summary:**
+- Verified color consistency across scenes:
+  - All regular text uses gameConfig.pixelColor
+  - All button text uses gameConfig.screenColor on dark backgrounds
+  - All button backgrounds use gameConfig.pixelColor
+  - Confirmed matching colors between menu and game scenes

 ## Current Status
 The game is now fully playable on both desktop and mobile, and ready for web deployment:
 - Loading screen